-CHAAMPS seeks to fund translational and community-based research projects that investigate the biological, psychosocial, and environmental factors driving and sustaining health disparities in African American men’s health across the life course.
-Proposed research should consider pathways to unintentional and violence-related injuries and homicide, head injuries in athletes, and chronic diseases; and the mechanisms connecting such pathways to health disparities throughout the life course of African American men.
+The Mid-South TCC seeks to fund pilot research projects that investigate the social, economic, cultural, and environmental factors driving and sustaining health disparities in obesity and related chronic diseases.
+Proposed research should consider pathways to obesity and related chronic diseases and the mechanisms connecting such pathways to health disparities throughout the life course.

 Examples of proposed research include: 1) Studies of the relationship between social factors and health during critical periods in the life course, such as pregnancy, early childhood, and old age; 2) Studies to identify the effect of specific social determinants on biological and behavioral mechanisms that produce health disparities; 3) Any other studies that advance the theme of the Mid-South TCC as described above.